Earth Week Fun Facts

 UT Dallas Goes Green!

-- UT Dallas is certified as a Tree Campus USA through the Arbor Day Foundation.
+- UT Dallas is certified a Bee Campus USA through the Xerces Society and a certified Tree Campus USA through the Arbor Day Foundation.

-- More than 1,200,000 million plastic bottles have been saved by students using campus’ 32 water bottle filling stations.
+- More than 3,000,000 plastic bottles have been saved by students using campus’ 43 water bottle filling stations.

 - Through the Office of Student Volunteerism, year-round "green" events are hosted at the UT Dallas Community Garden, Butterfly Flutterby, Adopt-a-Highway, and Operation Upcycle series.